codespeak-dev/open-codespeak/spec_examples/lumama.spec.md

 //  - send out email blasts to attendees
 //- invite attendees of a given event to another event (with an optional custom message)
 //- take donations / payments for attending an event
-//- fill in profile: name, picture, email, linkedin, description, etc
+//- fill in profile: name, email, linkedin, description, etc

 ## Attendee